-- Identifies patients at risk of asthma exacerbations, independent of symptom levels, especially if FEV1 is <60% predicted^{107,115,146,147} - Is a risk factor for lung function decline, independent of symptom levels 126 - If symptoms are few, suggests limitation of lifestyle, or poor perception of airflow limitation, 148 which may be due to untreated airway inflammation.
-136
+- Identifies patients at risk of asthma exacerbations, independent of symptom levels, especially if FEV1 is <60% predicted 96,105,162,163 - Is a risk factor for lung function decline, independent of symptom levels - If symptoms are few, suggests limitation of lifestyle, or poor perception of airflow limitation, 164 which may be due to untreated airway inflammation.
+152

-A 'normal' or near-normal FEV1 in a patient with frequent respiratory symptoms (especially when symptomatic):

-• Prompts consideration of alternative causes for the symptoms; e.g., cardiac disease, or cough due to post-nasal drip or gastroesophageal reflux disease (Box 1-3, p.28).
+Normal FEV1: A 'normal' or near-normal FEV1 in a patient with frequent respiratory symptoms (especially when symptomatic) prompts consideration of alternative causes for the symptoms (e.g., cardiac disease, or cough due to post-nasal drip or gastroesophageal reflux disease; Box 1-3, p.27).

-Persistent bronchodilator responsiveness:

-• Finding significant bronchodilator responsiveness (increase in FEV1 >12% and >200 mL from baseline27) in a patient taking ICS-containing treatment, or who has taken a SABA within 4 hours, or a LABA within 12 hours (or 24 hours for a once-daily LABA), suggests uncontrolled asthma.
+Persistent bronchodilator responsiveness: Finding significant bronchodilator responsiveness (increase in FEV1 >12% and >200 mL from baseline)35 in a patient taking ICS-containing treatment, or who has taken a SABA within 4 hours, or a LABA within 12 hours (or 24 hours for a once-daily LABA), suggests uncontrolled asthma, particularly poor adherence and/or incorrect technique.